 “This isn’t a walk in a natural water park-like Jamaica’s popular Dunn’s River Falls,” Leon laughs.
 “This is rappelling down a rock wall while water is constantly hurled at you.
 It’s a real trip.”

 Even mountain biking is making a comeback.
 The company is currently working with private landowners to negotiate the rights to use private property for single-track access.

 “We thought it was about time we got back to our roots, as there really is no better way to discover the hidden wonders of this island than by tearing down a forested, mud-slicked mountain path.”

 Keeping with the area’s eco-tradition, Iguana Mama also contributes to the local community and environment.
 The Green Project is a company-sponsored program teaching local college and high school students business skills in the hands-on setting of the Iguana Mama operation.

-The Pueblo Project assist with building houses for local residents, while the Dream and Get Wet programs donate money and supplies to various local charities and schools.
+The Pueblo Project assists with building houses for local residents, while the Dream and Get Wet programs to donate money and supplies to various local charities and schools.

-“We not only want you to experience this amazing area, we want you to be a participant in the ongoing effort to make it better for the locals and preserving it for future generations to discover,” says Leon.
+“We not only want you to experience this amazing area, we want you to be a participant in the ongoing effort to make it better for the locals and preserve it for future generations to discover,” says Leon.
 “Without the area’s unique culture and environment, there would be no adventure.
-And without adventure, there is no Cabarate.”
+And without adventure, there is no Cabarete.”

 “How can you say no to jumping off waterfalls or biking headfirst down a mountain?”
 Leon asks in sincere wonder.
 “These are the things that give your vacation a story — something you can share for years to come.”